Theme: GCSE Languages 2021

 Key messages : The changes to Speaking are for 2021 only.

-OFQUAL is consulting on its proposed Speaking criteria until 11:45pm on 26 October 2020.
+OFQUAL consulted on its proposed Speaking criteria in October 2020.

 The consultation documents stress that these are temporary changes to mitigate the impact of COVID-19 on schools, students and teachers.
 The effect will be for qualifications taken in summer 2021 only.